teenne/HappyHttpMod/CONTRIBUTING.md

 Discord

-- Use Discord for quick questions and coordination
+- Use Discord for quick questions and coordination [Join our Discord server](https://discord.gg/DVuQSV27pa)
 - If the question results in a change request, please create or link a GitHub issue

 Be kind and constructive